banksjt21/Book-Collection/README.md

 Tsundoku, as an app, was developed to allow users to easily manage their ever-growing book collection.
 It is available for preview [here](https://github.com/facebook/create-react-app).

 Note: This app is currently in its beta phase.
-Certain pages, features, etc. and your saved books may be modified with notice.
+Certain pages, features, etc. and your saved books may be modified without notice.
 <br><br>